“ The Probably First Representation

 the effects are created wonderfully exactly.

 The works are differently produced in respect of the given sujet.
-Etching and engraving are used simultaneously … Here (another) piece will be mentioned especially because by that one makes out clearly that
+Etching with engraving are used simultaneously … Here (another) piece will be mentioned especially because by that one makes out clearly that

 in the 18th century